Until december 2015, I ate meat and fish. Bread with mortadella for breakfast and lunch and animal proteins for dinner like most of the people.

 Like my friend L. said:”The way of Yoga, the way of being your True Self will make You an empath towards all living beings.
 We are all One! ”

 Also taken taken in account in this aspect is also the care for the environment and the impact on the world of breeding meat.
 Eating meat takes a lot of resources of the world.
+Also having a completely plant based diet should be more healthy.
+But having these discussions about these aspects involves a lot of cherry picking, citing the research which is in favor of your opinion.
+So I try to focus on the ethical aspect in my discussion.

 The decision was made in one second but not totally spontaneous.
 It has been a long time in the corner of my mind that it’s “bad” to eat meat, but the desire and lack of knowledge made me do it.
 But because of the yoga, you’re more conscious of your role, start to live more healthier and get to know ahimsa, non violence.
 Also due to the yoga I became more stronger to follow my own heart and stand up for my own opinion (I care less about the question “What would others think?”)